Beneath the Lies – The Series: Re-release

 After the theft of BTL footage, re-shooting of the show began in January 2015.
-Shooting started in early 2016 with mostly a new crew consisting predominantly of Ugandans.
-Beneath The Lies was re-released on 31 July 2016 on Urban TV Uganda under 40 Plus Productions and MTN Uganda as its digital distributor.
-The show aired four more episodes after the re-release with the last episode airing on 4 September 2016, making a total of six episodes and marking the premature end of the series.
+This started in early 2016 with mostly a new crew consisting predominantly of Ugandans.

+Beneath the Lies was re-released on 31 July 2016 on Urban TV Uganda under 40 Plus Productions and MTN Uganda as its digital distributor.
+The show aired four more episodes after the re-release, with the last episode airing on 4 September 2016, making a total of six episodes and marking the premature end of the series.